Chang Thai National Thai Elephant Day, March 13 2002

 jungle and mountain areas today is still the most desirable and

 the safest way to go.
-Elephants in a caravan have
+Elephants in a caravan have broad wooden seats

 strapped onto their backs and tied with heavy rope.
 Passengers